-- the cost of our current clinical trials and the cost of third-party manufacturing; - the initiation, progress, timing, costs and results of drug manufacturing, pre-clinical studies, and clinical trials of PCS3117 and PCS11T, as well as any other future product candidates; - the number and characteristics of product candidates that we pursue; - the outcome, timing, and costs of seeking regulatory approvals; - the costs associated with hiring additional personnel and consultants for our pre-clinical and clinical activities; - the emergence of competing therapies and other adverse market developments; - the costs involved in preparing, filing, prosecuting, maintaining, expanding, defending, and enforcing patent claims, including litigation costs and the outcome of such litigation; - the extent to which we in-license or acquire other products and technologies; and - the costs of operating as a public company.
+- the cost of our current and future clinical trials of NGC-Cap and the cost of third-party manufacturing; - the initiation, progress, timing, costs and results of drug manufacturing, pre-clinical studies, and clinical trials of NGC-Gem and NGC-Iri, as well as any other future product candidates; - the number and characteristics of product candidates that we pursue; - the outcome, timing, and costs of seeking regulatory approvals; - the costs associated with hiring additional personnel and consultants for our pre-clinical and clinical activities; - the emergence of competing therapies and other adverse market developments; - the costs involved in preparing, filing, prosecuting, maintaining, expanding, defending, and enforcing patent claims, including litigation costs and the outcome of such litigation: - the extent to which we in-license or acquire other products and technologies; and - the costs of operating as a public company.

 Until such time as we can generate substantial product revenues to support our capital requirements, if ever, we expect to finance our cash needs through a combination of public or private equity offerings, debt financings, collaborations and licensing arrangements or other capital sources.
-We currently have an effective S-3 shelf registration statement on file with the SEC, which provides us flexibility and optionality to raise capital, including pursuant to a Purchase Agreement with Lincoln Park Capital or a future at-the-market offering, but there can be no assurance that capital will continue to be available to us on acceptable terms, won't be limited, or be available at all.
+We currently have an effective shelf registration statement on Form S-3 on file with the SEC, which provides us flexibility and optionality to raise capital, including pursuant to a Purchase Agreement with Lincoln Park Capital or a future at-the-market offering, but there can be no assurance that capital will continue to be available to us on acceptable terms, won't be limited, or be available at all.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of our stockholders will be or could be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our common stockholders.